danikaze/eddt/README.md

 ## Configuration

 Yes, some settings are required to make this app work!
-But from version 0.5.0 this is possible to be configured using [settings.json](static/settings.json) (or `settings.js` with `module.exports` would work too).
+But from version 0.5.0 this is possible to be configured using [settings.json](main/static/settings.json) (or `settings.js` with `module.exports` would work too).
+This file will be available in the `data` directory inside the application **after** its first execution.

 This is the list of all settings available so far (settings without a default are required)